 The Alabama azalea, R. alabamense, is a low to midsized deciduous shrub native to Alabama, Georgia, and North Carolina.

 The snowy white flowers may have a lemon yellow splash on their upper petals and emit a pleasant, lemony-spicy scent.
 Blooms open in mid-April to May and plants are hardy in Zones 7 to 8.

 ‘Addison,’ ‘Coleman’s Early Yellow,’ and ‘Coleman’s Sunshine’ are crosses of R. alabamense.

 Known commonly as the flame azalea, R. calendulaceum is a large deciduous shrub native to the Appalachian Mountains from Pennsylvania to Georgia.

 The showy, sometimes fragrant flower clusters in vibrant shades of pumpkin orange, bright scarlet, or golden yellow bloom from mid-April through May.
-Hardy in Zones 5-9.
+Hardy in Zones 5 to 9.